On This Page

 Historic trails form part of the current trail network, some dating back to 1860, when Father Pandosy established an oblate mission near Kelowna.
 Settlers used a trail through Wild Horse Canyon, but finding the south end of the trail crossed extremely rough and rocky country, Father Pandosy instituted a better trail higher up to the east.

-Goode’s Creek Canyon Trail was named for Dave Goode, supplier of survey crews for the Kettle Valley Railway, built in 1915.
+Good’s Creek Canyon Trail was named for Dave Good, supplier of survey crews for the Kettle Valley Railway, built in 1915.
 Commando Bay was used to secretly train Chinese-Canadians for guerrilla warfare in 1944, during World War II.

 Little remains at the crash site of a DC3 passenger plane that went down in December of 1950 roughly one km northeast of Divide Lake.
 The two CP Air pilots died in the crash, while 16 others on board were rescued by local search and rescue teams.
 There is no trail access to the site.